Thermodynamic free energy

-The thermodynamic free energy is a concept useful in the thermodynamics of chemical or thermal processes in engineering and science.
-The change in the free energy is the maximum amount of work that a thermodynamic system can perform in a process at constant temperature, and its sign indicates whether the process is thermodynamically favorable or forbidden.
+In thermodynamics, the thermodynamic free energy is one of the state functions of a thermodynamic system.
+The change in the free energy is the maximum amount of work that the system can perform in a process at constant temperature, and its sign indicates whether the process is thermodynamically favorable or forbidden.
 Since free energy usually contains potential energy, it is not absolute but depends on the choice of a zero point.
 Therefore, only relative free energy values, or changes in free energy, are physically meaningful.

-The free energy is a thermodynamic state function, like the internal energy, enthalpy, and entropy.

 The free energy is the portion of any first-law energy that is available to perform thermodynamic work at constant temperature, i.e., work mediated by thermal energy.
 Free energy is subject to irreversible loss in the course of such work.
 Since first-law energy is always conserved, it is evident that free energy is an expendable, second-law kind of energy.
 Several free energy functions may be formulated based on system criteria.
 Free energy functions are Legendre transforms of the internal energy.